 Are Scottish Fold cats who aren’t showing signs of OCD really OCD-free?

-Because cats mask pain as a survival instinct, the only way to really know if they have OCD is to x-ray them (radiograph being the medial term).
+Because cats mask pain as a survival instinct, the only way to really know if they have OCD is to x-ray them (radiograph being the medical term).
 And because it’s a progressive condition, once isn’t enough either.
 They would need to be x-rayed again and again as they get older, which people don’t tend to do if their cat isn’t showing symptoms.
 Even a very responsible breeder I interviewed stops testing their queens after the age of 5, when their breeding career is over.

 There was a study conducted in Australia in 1999 where the researchers examined 6 Scottish Fold cats known to have severe OCD and then they tried to compare them with other Scottish Fold cats from a cattery, who they believed did not have OCD, since they did not have any symptoms.
 But when they x-rayed the ‘control group’ of an additional 5 cats, it turns out that all of the Folds from the cattery had OCD, as well – and were currently being used as breeding cats (!) and the only cat that didn’t have OCD was a Scottish Straight.
 The chief researcher of that study, Richard Malik of the University of Sydney, has since become a vocal opponent to Scottish Fold breeding.